Renew a License

 If your license expired more than one year ago, you must meet the requirements for reinstatement.
 A licensee has two options for reinstatement: 1) either retaking and successfully passing the applicable licensing examination; or (2) retaking and successfully completing all continuing education requirements.
 The appropriate license renewal fee must also be paid and board rules specify that a licensee shall not be entitled to a prorated, reduced renewal fee.

 To reinstate by “retaking” continuing education – you must provide evidence of taking the required number of continuing education courses for each license you are seeking to reinstate.
 The courses must be taken at least one year after the license expiration date to qualify.
 For example, if your license expired on March 1, 2014, courses must be taken after March 1, 2015, to qualify for reinstatement of your license.
-If your license has been lapsed for more than one renewal cycle (e.g. in 2011), you must provide proof of retaking CEUs for each renewal cycle in which the license has been lapsed.
-For example, to reinstate a single plumbing license that lapsed in 2011, 16 hours of CEUs would be required.
+If your license has been lapsed for more than one renewal cycle (e.g. before July 2016), you must provide proof of retaking CEUs for each renewal cycle in which the license has been lapsed.
+For example, to reinstate a single plumbing license that lapsed in 2015, 16 hours of CEUs would be required.

 After you have successfully completed your examination or continuing education, submit the application for renewal, along with the correct fee for each license you are reinstating.
-Please note the renewal application cannot be submitted online if your license has been lapsed for more than one year.
-No paper application fee will be charged.

 Combining Licenses into a Mechanical License